 Daily ferry services operate between Helsinki and European countries including Estonia, Sweden, Germany and Poland.

-Trams are a popular way to explore the city – hop on Tram 2 for the best sightseeing expedition of the city, and Tram 4 is great for those that want to get up close to Helsinki’s famous architecture.
+Trams are a popular way to explore the city.
+For the best sightseeing expedition of the city, hop on to Tram 2 and Tram 4 is great for those that want to get up close to Helsinki’s famous architecture.

 Like most Scandinavian countries, cycling is beloved by most of the population.
 It’s a fun, healthy way to explore Helsinki.
 You can hire a bike from companies including Bicyclean Helsinki and eBike Shack.